 Patient privacy protection

-Meeting global privacy requirements can be challenging for healthcare providers, with various legal frameworks and compliance rules.
+Meeting global privacy requirements is tough for healthcare providers.
+They face different legal frameworks and compliance rules.

 The Health Insurance Portability and Accountability Act (HIPAA) includes strict privacy requirements for every covered entity.
 This includes restrictions on data sharing, the need to obtain patient consent to share data, and huge fines for companies that expose Protected Health Information (PHI).